bartificer/programming-by-stealth/docs/pbs55.md

 ## Bootstrap 4 Paragraphs & Headings

-For regular headings and paragraphs you don’t need to add any Bootstrap CSS classes, however, Bootstrap does provide you with some useful classes for dealing with some special cases.
+For regular headings and paragraphs you don’t need to add any Bootstrap CSS classes.
+However, Bootstrap does provide you with some useful classes for dealing with some special cases.

 ### Heading-like Elements